pacdiv/forex-test-web/README.md

 #### 4️⃣ Task 4 (Extra Bonus 🚀)

-The input field on the homepage has a dropdown next to it, but it currently only has `EUR` in it.
+The input field on the homepage has a dropdown next to it, but it currently only has `GBP` in it.
 Please allow the user to choose from any of the available currencies for their input value.

 ### Build Setup